fairliereese/2021_c2c12/README.md

 <!-- which can be found [here](). -->

-Each figure is in its own directory with an explanatino of the preprocessing steps that were performed to generate the data used to make the plots.
+Each figure is in its own directory with an explanation of the preprocessing steps that were performed to generate the data used to make the plots.

 <!-- * [Figure 1]()
 * [Figure 2]()